DHager/stock_stats_demo/README.md

 You can install this tool using Distutils: Running `setup.py install` will create a `stock_stats` command.

-Installation is not required, you can also run the program in-place with `python3  -m stock_stats.command_line` .
+Installation is not required, you can also run the program in-place with `python3 -m stock_stats` .

 ## Usage